 Prior to starting my private practice, I completed my pre-doctoral internship at the Johns Hopkins University Counseling Center and my post-doctoral fellowship at the University of Georgia Counseling Center.
 While in graduate school, I provided career counseling services to undergraduate and graduate students, and also provided ADHD coaching for individuals struggling with time management, organizational, attention, and hyperactivity concerns.
 As part of my degree program, I worked at the Employee Assistance Program, University Counseling Center, Student Disability Resource Center, and conducted assessments at Tallahassee Memorial Hospital.
 I also worked in a substance abuse treatment facility helping individuals combat drug addictions.
 While attending Florida State University, I taught 4 college courses and have over 20 publications.

-When I’m not working with clients, I am spending time with my husband, family and friends, and our yellow lab, Gracie and our golden retriever, Addie.
-I regularly attend college football games and related sporting events, and love to play tennis and go kickboxing.
+When I’m not working with clients, I am spending time with my husband, daughter (2 months old), family/friends, our yellow lab Gracie and our golden retriever, Addie.
+I regularly attend college football games and related sporting events, and love to play tennis and attend CrossFit classes.

 My specialty areas include helping individuals struggling with food/body image concerns, OCD, couples counseling, self-harm behaviors, and trauma related experiences.
 I also enjoy working with individuals presenting with general anxiety and depression, ADHD, career counseling concerns, stress management, and issues related to identity and coping with general life transitions.
 When working with clients, I focus most on the relationship while also incorporating elements of cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT), and solutions focused therapy (SFT).